Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Numerical Experiments

-In fact, the method proves to be quite powerful in detecting the significant scenarios for the 2ARO approximation, such that in 69 out of 85 instances it achieves this gap after only two iterations.
-On the other hand, in 39 instances the cutting-plane method is not able to reach the optimality gap of 5\% within the time limit of 10 hours, meaning that we use the best lower bound on $\bar{\nu}^{\textsc{NA}}_R$ obtained at the end of 10 hours in calculating $\optN$.
-This can further contribute to a weak dual bound.
+{\crev Analyzing the performance of the C\&CG and cutting-plane algorithms in solving our instances provides further insight into the quality of the bounds.} Solution times, number of iterations{\crev, and final optimality gaps at the time limit (namely the termination gap)} are provided in Appendix \ref{app:LT-results}. {\crev Our findings show that while our methods do require extra computational effort, they yield stronger bounds as a result.
+Another key aspect is that a large termination gap can negatively impact the quality of the bounds.} {\crev Our results show that} in all instances, the C\&CG stops at a solution of the 2ARO model with less than 5\% termination gap.
+In fact, the method proves to be quite powerful in detecting the significant {\crev realizations} for the 2ARO approximation, such that in 69 out of 83 instances it achieves this gap after only two iterations.
+On the other hand, in 39 instances the cutting-plane method is not able to reach the optimality gap of 5\% within the time limit of 10 hours {\crev albeit having less than 10\% optimality gap in all instances with one exception of 13.4\%.} {\crev Consequently, for calculating $\optN$, we} use the best lower bound on {\crev $\bar{\nu}^{\textsc{NA-DO}}_R$} obtained at the end of 10 hours.
+This can further contribute to an increased optimality gap.
 This suggests that, in addition to having a difficult nonlinear master problem, the cutting-plane method itself requires algorithmic enhancements, such as the design of stronger cuts.